pradeephubgit/appsignal-docs/source/ruby/installation/upgrade-from-2-to-3.html.md

 The Ruby ecosystem seems to be moving towards the `Module.prepend` method of providing instrumentation so the AppSignal gem has updated its instrumentation method to be more compatible with other gems.

+If an app starts encountering this issue with the AppSignal for Ruby 3.x series, upgrade other APM and error reporting gems in the app.
+They may have been updated to instrument using `Module.prepend` as well.

-If an app encounters this issue with the AppSignal for Ruby 3.x series, please contact the maintainers of the other gems to update their implementation to `Module.prepend`, and downgrade the AppSignal for Ruby gem to the 2.x series for now.
+If the issue persists, please contact the maintainers of the other gems to update their implementation to `Module.prepend`, and downgrade the AppSignal for Ruby gem to the 2.x series for now.
 Please also [inform us][contact], so we can keep a list of compatible gems.

 For more information and background of this change, see [issue 603 on the Ruby gem issue tracker][module prepend issue].